Orienfish/shittyrobot/README.md

 Basically, this package can help you read raw data from MPU-6050 and set range.
 The available range of accelerometer is +-2G, +-4G, +-8G, +-16G while the range gyroscope is +-250, +-500, +-1000, +-2000 degrees per second.
 It's important to set the proper measurement range. <br>

 In this repository, we implement the distance calculation using integral of acceleration and speed.
+It's most important to figure the geometry projection right.
 Check `sensor.py`. <br>

 You can check the [tutorial](https://pypi.org/project/mpu6050-raspberrypi/) for package install.
 The datasheet of MPU-6050 can be found [here](https://store.invensense.com/datasheets/invensense/MPU-6050_DataSheet_V3%204.pdf).